 Although ultrasound is very frequently requested to assess the renal tract, it is not as sensitive or specific as CT or MRI.
 Furthermore, it struggles to accurately locally stage the disease in many instances 4.

 Renal cell carcinoma has a widely varying sonographic appearance.
-It may appear solid or partially cystic, and may be hyper, iso, or hypoechogenic to the surrounding renal parenchyma.22 The tumour pseudo capsule can sometimes be visualised with ultrasound as a hypoechoic halo.
+It may appear solid or partially cystic, and may be hyper, iso, or hypoechogenic to the surrounding renal parenchyma 22.
+The tumor pseudocapsule can sometimes be visualized with ultrasound as a hypoechoic halo.
 Although this is a relatively specific sign, it not particularly sensitive (~20%).
 Use of harmonic scanning has been reported to increase sensitivity to up to 85% 8.

-Contrast-enhanced ultrasound 16 demonstrated the lesion to be heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.
+Contrast-enhanced ultrasound 16 may typically show a lesion heterogeneously hypervascular in the arterial phase with early washout in the delayed phase.

 During the corticomedullary phase of enhancement, 25-70 seconds after administration of contrast, renal cell carcinomas demonstrate variable enhancement, usually less than the normal cortex.
 Small lesions may enhance a similar amount and be difficult to detect 7.
 In general small lesions enhance homogeneously, whereas larger lesions have irregular enhancement due to areas of necrosis.
 The clear cell subtype may show much stronger enhancement 5.